DevExpress/devextreme-documentation/concepts/05 Widgets/CheckBox/20 Keyboard Support.md

         // Prior to Angular 8
         // @ViewChild(DxCheckBoxComponent) checkBox: DxCheckBoxComponent
         ngAfterViewInit () {
-            this.checkBox.instance.registerKeyHandler("backspace", function (e) {
+            this.checkBox.instance.registerKeyHandler("space", function (e) {
                 // The argument "e" contains information on the event });
-            this.checkBox.instance.registerKeyHandler("space", function (e) {
-                // ...
-            });
         }
     }